 Brodick is completely exposed to the East, therefore only suitable for use when the wind is in the West.
 Lamlash is sheltered from the East by Holy Island, but a quick glance at the photo gallery will show that this shelter is somewhat tenuous for small boats, the Lamlash anchorage being more suitable for a fleet of battleships.

-Both locations are subject to violent squalls from the surrounding mountains.
+All three locations can be subject to violent squalls from the surrounding mountains.

 Tidal flows in and out of the North channel are not dramatic, 0.5 kn to 1kn.